libopenstorage/stork/README.md

 Now that you have the stork scheduler in a container image, you can just create a pod config for it and run it in your Kubernetes cluster.
 We do this via a deployment.

 ## Create a Deployment
 A Deployment manages a Replica Set which in turn manages the pods, thereby making the scheduler resilient to failures.
 Here is the deployment config.
-Change the docker hub image Save it as stork.yaml:
+Save it as stork.yaml:

 ```yaml
 apiVersion: apps/v1beta1